-Take about 2 tsp of goat cheese into your hands and roll between your palms until a ball forms, then roll goat cheese ball in seed mix and place on a plate.
+- Take about 1/2 Tbsp of goat cheese into your hands and roll between your palms until a ball forms, then roll goat cheese ball in seed mix and place on a plate.
 Repeat until all goat cheese is in balls.

-For the dressing, add sesame oil, tahini, 1 Tbsp honey, balsamic vinegar and 2 Tbsp olive oil to a mason jar and shake until well combined.
+- For the dressing, add sesame oil, tahini, honey, balsamic vinegar, olive oil, and sea salt and pepper to a sealable jar and shake until well combined.

-Once pan is very hot, add 1 Tbsp olive oil and 1/2 Tbsp honey, stir well, then add seeded goat cheese balls.
-Constantly move around with a silicone spatular and when they start to deform remove from pan immediately and place on a plate.
+- Once the pan is very hot, add seeded goat cheese balls and cover with a lid.
+When they start to lose shape immediately remove from pan and place on a plate or on the salad.

-Add salad leafs and cabbage strings to salad bowl, scatter blueberries on top and add goat cheese balls on top.
+- Add lettuce and sliced cabbage to a salad bowl, scatter blueberries on top and add goat cheese balls on top.